jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 The first warning is the result of importing the same file (and thus defining the same module) twice in one interpreter session.
 If we had restarted the interpreter in between loading the file then this warning would not show up.

 The second warning is because `phrase` is somewhat ambiguous- it could be either a variable or a function.
 The interpreter automatically (and correctly) expands it to `phrase()`, which is the less ambiguous way to call a function.
-While the language creator recommends changing all ambiguous instances to using the parentheses, you'll likely see a lot of production code without those parentheses because this warning was added relatively recently, in late 2016 (with Elixir 1.4).

 There are two ways to solve the ambiguity: